Cray-HPE/docs-csm/operations/iuf/workflows/configuration.md

 **`NOTE`** Additional arguments are available to control the behavior of the `update-vcs-config` stage, for example `-rv`.
 See the [`update-vcs-config` stage documentation](../stages/update_vcs_config.md) for details and adjust the examples below if necessary.

-1. Refer to the "Install and Upgrade Framework" section of each individual product's installation documentation to determine if any special actions need to be performed outside of IUF for the `update-vcs-config` stage.
+1. The "Install and Upgrade Framework" section of each individual product's installation document may contain special actions that need to be performed outside of IUF for a stage.
+The "IUF Stage Documentation Per Product" section of the _HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_ provides a table that summarizes which product documents contain information or actions for the `update-vcs-config` stage.
+Refer to that table and any corresponding product documents before continuing to the next step.

 1. Invoke `iuf run` with `-r` to execute the [`update-vcs-config`](../stages/update_vcs_config.md) stage.
 Use site variables from the `site_vars.yaml` file found in `${ADMIN_DIR}` and recipe variables from the `product_vars.yaml` file found in `${ADMIN_DIR}`.